St Audoen within Newgate

-St. Audoen's Church (within Newgate) (alternatively known as St. Ewen's, St. Ewan's or St. Ewin's) was a mediaeval parish church in the City of London situated on the north-east corner of Newgate Street and Eldeness Lane (now Warwick Lane).
+St. Audoen's Church (within Newgate) (alternatively known as St. Ewen's, St. Ewan's or St. Ewin's) was a medieval parish church in the City of London situated on the north-east corner of Newgate Street and Eldeness Lane (now Warwick Lane).
 It was first mentioned as Parochia sancti Audoeni in around 1220.
-Named in honour of Audoen or Ouen, the seventh century Bishop of Rouen, it was anciently called Sti Audoeni juxta fratres minores London (infra Newgate).
+Named in honour of Audoen or Ouen, the seventh-century Bishop of Rouen, it was anciently called Sti Audoeni juxta fratres minores London (infra Newgate).
 Like its sister church in Dublin, it is believed that this was home to a religious guild of St. Anne.